Qalthos/blog/content/FOSS@RIT/deploying-mediagoblin.rst

        uWSGI_modifier1 30;
     }

-Second, I altered the ``lazystarter.sh`` file to accomodate being run with uWSGI.
+Second, I altered the ``lazystarter.sh`` file to accommodate being run with uWSGI.
 This is a bit complicated as ``lazyserver.sh``, ``lazystarter.sh``, and ``lazycelery.sh`` are all actually the same file, with certain things changing depending on the name by which it is invoked.
 I changed two sections [#]_, first::